From Here to Someday

 By Ed Staskus

-Sylvester drifted into the kitchen where I was making pancakes, stood up on his hind legs, and slapped his tongue against the side of my face.
+Sylvester came into the kitchen where I was making pancakes, stood up on his hind legs, and slapped his tongue against the side of my face.
 I didn’t mind.
 His mouth was probably cleaner than that of most of my friends.
 His kiss was less risky than kissing another human being, like my girlfriend.
 Whatever germs were in his cavernous mouth were mostly incompatible to human beings.
 I never caught the flu from him since he never coughed or sneezed.
-Sometimes it seemed he had more of a soft spot for me than any living person.
+Sometimes it seemed he had more of a soft spot for me than any living person I knew.

 My brother left his Great Dane behind when he moved out.
 The dog cost me an arm and a leg to feed.
 I had to walk him twice a day.
 I had to shove him out of my bed whenever he tried to sleep next to me.
 His germs might have been harmless, but his bad breath was like sewer gas.
 He was good-natured, though, and we got along.
-I called him Sly, and he called me the boss.
+I called him Sly and the Family Stone.
+He called me the boss.
 He didn’t know how to talk, but I knew what he meant when he barked.

 Sly was in his formative years and fascinated by cars.
 He chased them recklessly.
 I put a stop to it by sitting him down on the tree lawn and driving slowly past with a squirt gun in my lap.
 The gun was loaded with vinegar.
 Whenever he lunged at the car, I squirted him in the face through the open window.
 It only took ten minutes to teach him cars were dangerous and guns even more dangerous.
 After that I rarely put him on a lead when we walked to the pocket park on the lake for runaround time.
 He walked beside me and the only time I grabbed for his collar was when I spied another dog coming our way.